amazon-connect/amazon-connect-salesforce-cti/lightning/02 Installation/01 Installing CTI Adapter Managed Package from AppExchange.md

 10. CTI Adapter Name: **ACLightningAdapter**

-11. Amazon Connect Instance Alias: The alias of your Amazon Connect Instance.
-You can find this in the Amazon Connect Console as shown below
+11. Amazon Connect Instance: The url of your Amazon Connect Instance.
+You can find this in the Amazon Connect Console as shown below (remove everything after ".com"):

 <img src="../media/image44.png" />